 Who is competent to act as a witness to a will?

-All persons of 14 years and over and who at the time he/she witnesses a will are not incompetent to give evidence in a court of law.
+All persons of 14 years and over are competent to act as a witness to a will, provided that at the time they witnessed the will they were not incompetent to give evidence in a court of law.

 A beneficiary to a will should not sign as a witness, because he/she will then be disqualified from receiving any benefit from that will.
 There are some exceptions to this rule.
 Consult your legal representative for more information in this regard.